 If this provision is no longer available for disability-related personal care and support, many people may be forced to replace one stable 24-hour arrangement with multiple shorter shifts, more workers, more handovers and more complex rostering.
 In practice, this may mean greater reliance on broken shifts, active overnight shifts, penalty rates, overtime, agency labour, provider overheads and administrative coordination.

 This would increase costs to NDIS participants and to the Scheme without necessarily improving support quality, safety or worker protections.
-It will also increase costs to Commonwealth, state and territory governments through higher NDIS expenditure.
+It would also increase costs to Commonwealth, state and territory governments through higher NDIS expenditure.

 The consequences may include: